joshbeard/joshbeard.me-website/site/index.md

 ### Hosting

-I've hosted my website(s) all sorts of ways over the years - a server at home, on VPS instances, on static web hosts, and currently to AWS S3 with AWS CloudFront.
+I've hosted my website(s) all sorts of ways over the years - most commonly on servers at home, sometimes on VPS instances, various static web hosts, and currently on AWS S3 with AWS CloudFront.
 It's resonably inexpensive for what I've got and keeps it consistent with other projects I have.